 Add Esri–curated services to your organization

-Currently, Esri curates two publicly available weighted overlay services that you can add as items to your organization.
-Complete the following steps to add these weighted overlay services as items to your organization:
+Currently, Esri curates two publicly available weighted overlay services that you can add as items to your ArcGIS organization.
+Complete the following steps to add them:

 - Sign in to your ArcGIS organization with an account that has privileges to create content.

-- Click the Content tab and ensure that the My Content tab on the secondary navigation bar is active.
+- Click the Content tab then click the My Content tab on the secondary navigation bar.

 The New item dialog box appears with various options for new items.